 - Integrate with Service Tools and Helpdesk: Integrating your survey software with customer servicing tools, such as Zendesk, Intercom, Freshdesk, etc., allows surveying customers instantly when offering support through emails and chat.

-You can check out our detailed articles on measuring CES with Intercom and measuring CES with Zendesk.
+You can check out our detailed articles on Survey Tools for Intercom and measuring CES with Zendesk.

 To achieve excellent customer service standards, you should not only measure Customer Effort Score but also work on improving it.
 You can read this article that talks in detail about How to Improve Customer Effort Score.